 “Being brought up in a family where the arts were an integral part of our lives has been a blessing; all kinds of music permeated the house; and as my parents had courted to the Big Bands when they were young, they handed on their love of swing jazz .
 My godfather, Uncle Brendan, gave me a wonderful gift in enabling me to follow my interest in performing, which has developed in me a sense of being “at home” on stage.

-After studying dramatic performance at the Brendan Smith Theatre Academy, Melanie started her professional career as a singer who blended American jazz with Irish traditional music to create Celtic Jazz – her trademark.
+After studying dramatic performance at the Brendan Smith Theatre Academy, Melanie started her professional career as a jazz singer and composer blending American jazz with Irish traditional music to create vocal Celtic Jazz – her trademark.

 Melanie has released a number of jazz albums strongly influenced by her Irish heritage including Oileán Draíochta, Dust and Blood and Ceol Ceantair.

 Her album House of the Dolphins was well received by critics and resulted in nominations for Best Contemporary Album and Best Female Artist by Irish Music Magazine

 Over the years, she has worked with a host of stellar musicians.

 The late, great guitarist Larry Coryell featured on Oileán Draíochta while Melanie has also shared the stage with Oliver Jones, Darius Brubeck, George Brooks, Simon Rowe, Frank Martin, and Louis Stewart.